 It is our goal to ensure all students are provided the opportunity to participate fully in the residential experience at St. Catherine University.
 Students requesting disability accommodations for the residence hall will work with Disability Resources staff.
 Request forms and verification forms should be directed to the Disabilities Resources office in the O'Neill Center.
 Disability Resources staff will then partner with Residence Life to find the best housing solutions for each student.

-Please send your forms to the following office:
+Please send your forms to

 St. Catherine University, Disability Resources